RGMem: Renormalization Group-inspired Memory Evolution for Language Agents: Methodology

+To prevent premature abstraction, $\mathcal{R}_{K2}$ is executed only when sufficient new evidence accumulates for a node, controlled by a threshold $\theta_{\mathrm{sum}}$.

-\textbf{Hierarchical Flow Operator $\mathcal{R}_{K3}$:} This operator embodies the iterative nature of RG, driving information flow upwards along the static topological backbone $\mathcal{E}_{cls}$.
-It acts on sets of macroscopic theories at scales $s \ge 2$, aiming to reach a fixed-point theory.
-For each parent node $v_{p} \in \mathcal{V}_{abs}$, the transformation is defined as:
+\textbf{Hierarchical Flow Operator $\mathcal{R}_{K3}$.} This operator captures the iterative nature of renormalization by propagating information upward along the static conceptual hierarchy $\mathcal{E}_{cls}$.
+It operates on macroscopic representations associated with abstract nodes, progressively integrating child-level summaries into higher-level profiles.
+At each level, the operator aggregates two complementary components $(\Sigma, \Delta)$.